Catholic Engaged Encounter

 - Love does not depend on feelings alone, but it is a decision that a couple must make every day.

-- Life-giving is a quality most essential to a relationship; without this quality there is no growth, no sensitivity, no refinement.
+- Being life-giving is essential to a relationship; without this quality there is no growth, no sensitivity, no refinement.

 Happiness is incomplete unless it is based on a goal of unity, of loving each other as Christ loved us, totally and unconditionally.